-2: The Greek Theatre - Students will be acquainted with the nature of Greek theatre and the origins and development of Greek tragedy through the works of Aescylus, Sophocles and Euripides.
+‘The Greek Theatre’ will explore Greek theatre and the origins and development of Greek tragedy through the works of Aescylus, Sophocles and Euripides.
 Literary technique, structure and conventions will be reviewed as well as the nature of comedy and the social, political and religious themes that pervaded the Greek theatre.

 Students will examine Greek religion and its relationship to Greek society.
 The topic includes the nature of the Olympian Gods, examining their different roles, context and function including the relationship of the gods to mortals and the depiction of the Gods by Homer and Hesiod.
 Attention will also be given to the very different role played by the Mystery cults and the tensions generated by the rise of philosophical thinking.